knobs-dials/wolforward/README.md

 You probably want to set it up as a service.
-Aside from convenience of starting at boot, it's also the easier way to bind to privileged ports (7 and/or 9).
+Aside from convenience of starting at boot, it's also the easier way to allow it to bind to privileged ports (7 and/or 9).

-My upstart script looks something like:

-        description     "WOL forwarder"

-        start on (local-filesystems and net-device-up)
-        stop on runlevel [!2345]

-        respawn
-        respawn limit 10 5

-        console log

-        # Defaults should work fine for most cases.
-        exec /usr/local/bin/wolforward /dev/null
-        # ...the /dev/null is the pidfile argument, I'll make that optional some time.